tom-clik/clikpage/_guide/styling_media.md

 Note the order is important.
 Main styles would override mobile styles if they came after.
 CSS doesn't apply specificity on the basis of media.

-The "main" definition is optional and it will always be applied to the start.
+The "main" definition is optional but will always be available.

 All styling applied to content needs to be in a medium, e.g.